cypik/terraform-google-bastion-host/README.md

 - 'instance_template' :  Self link of the bastion instance template for use with a MIG.

 ## Examples
-For detailed examples on how to use this module, please refer to the 'examples' directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/cypik/terraform-gcp-bastion-host/tree/master/examples) directory within this repository.

 ## Author
 Your Name Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/opz0/terraform-gcp-bastion-host/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/cypik/terraform-gcp-bastion-host/blob/master/LICENSE) file for details.